 Reconstruction Quality

-The reconstruction decoder takes the 16-dimensional capsule vector of the predicted class and attempts to reconstruct the original $28 \times 28$ image.
-This serves both as a regularizer during training and as evidence that the capsule representation captures meaningful structure.
+The decoder takes the 16D capsule vector of the predicted class and reconstructs the original $28 \times 28$ image.
+It acts as a regularizer during training and confirms that the capsule representation carries meaningful structure.

 Rotation Robustness